bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

         has changed (or that this warning has been removed), there is a security risk.** Stop and seek assistance.

-        1. Access Glacier's Keybase profile at https://keybase.io/glacierprotocol.
+        1. Access bitcoinfacts's Keybase profile at <https://keybase.io/bitcoinfacts>.
         2. Click the string of letters and numbers next to the key icon.
         3. In the pop-up that appears, locate the link reading "this key".
         4. Right-click the link and select "Save Link As..."